 You have right sided or left sided low back pain that just won’t go away.
 You have tried chiropractic care, acupuncture, massage and physiotherapy with little to no results.
 Is it possible the food you’re eating is creating inflammation (swelling) throughout your body and causing your chronic low back pain?

 More than 50% of the daily calories consumed by the average person living in the industrialized world today are white flours, sugars, and industrial seed and vegetable oils.
 (4) If you add dairy and alcohol into the mix the percentage rises to 70%.
 (4) Consuming these food and drinks can promote inflammation throughout the body.
 (5) And chronic low grade inflammation is directly responsible for creating the chronic illnesses that are increasing in the industrial world.
-(6) This includes but not limited to: heart disease and strokes, cancer, arthritis, multiple sclerosis, hypothyroidism, diabetes, obesity, dementia, Alzheimer’s, Parkinson’s, and depression.
+(6) This includes but not limited to: heart disease and strokes, arthritis, hypothyroidism, obesity, brain degenerative diseases, and depression.

 If you noticed in the list above, arthritis was in the mix.
 Arthritis means painful inflammation and stiffness of the joints.
 There are many kinds of arthritis ranging from osteoarthritis to rheumatoid arthritis.
 Many of my patients just refer to their chronic low back or joint pain as “arthritis”.
 The following is a typical picture I see in my clinical practice everyday: